logzio/logz-docs/_source/logzio_collections/_log-sources/kubernetes.md

 * If `FLUENT_FILTER_KUBERNETES_URL` is not specified, the environment variables `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` will be used, as long as both of them are  present.
 Typically, they are present when running Fluentd in a pod.

-* Note that `FLUENT_FILTER_KUBERNETES_URL` does not appear in the default environment variable list in the Daemonset.
+* Note that `FLUENT_FILTER_KUBERNETES_URL` does not appear in the default environment variable list in the DaemonSet.
-If you wish to use this variable, you'll have to add it manually to the Daemonset's environment variables.
+If you wish to use this variable, you'll have to add it manually to the DaemonSet's environment variables.

 ##### Deploy the DaemonSet